 But how do I know what I have?

 I know.
 When we start to read all this stuff, we think: “I’ve got EVERYTHING!”
 But don’t worry; that’s likely not true.

 - Eat well, with good nutrition, avoiding processed foods, caffeine, and too much refined sugar.
 Try to eat properly to a 24-hour schedule.
 Do that, and no matter what the problem is, you’ll likely start to fix a lot of it.

 - Take the Perfect Periods self-assessment quiz (it’s in lesson 3).
 I found this super helpful.
 And it gives you a huge list of “action steps”, including lifestyle adjustments, food adjustments, and even supplements you can take depending on what your issue is.
 I’ve listed some solutions here for these issues, and most of them are found in the Perfect Periods course.
 But she’s got so much more in it!

 I know this is a LOT of information, but I find it really empowering.
 If you can figure out what’s triggering some of the ill-effects in your body, then you can stop it!

 And wouldn’t that be worth it?

-I learned all of this from the Ultimate Healthy Living Bundle, which is on sale right now–but the flash sale ends TOMORROW NIGHT (December 29, 2016) at midnight!
+I learned all of this from the Ultimate Healthy Living Bundle, which is on sale right now–but the sale ends TONIGHT at midnight!